JCSDA-internal/yamlprocessor/docs/data-preprocessor.rst

 Data Pre-Processor
 ==================

-The preprocessor looks for the DIRECT_INCLUDE keyword in the input yaml and concatenates the associated file at this point in the input file.
+The preprocessor looks for the DIRECT_INCLUDE= keyword in the input yaml and concatenates the associated file at this point in the input file.
 The result is written to the output file or standard out if - is specified.